 I wish I had thought to take a “before” picture, because “after” you can’t tell that anything was wrong.
 My front bumper scraped a wall in an underground parking lot.
 My fault, obviously, but it looked really bad.
 I looked for a place that would fix it, but not cost an insane amount of money.
 West Coast Body & Paint had the best Yelp reviews (that also appeared to be real) so I decided to get an estimate.
 I met with Jaider and he talked about all of my options and the prices, and told me that he didn’t think the most expensive would be necessary, which was removing the bumper, fixing the damage and repainting the whole thing.
 He said he could fix just the part that was damaged and match the color of the rest of the bumper and the car.
 The car is 4 years old, so the finish is not new….
 Well, I picked up the car yesterday and WOW!
 You can’t tell that anything ever happened.
 It looks perfect.
 The price was exactly what he estimated (no added costs) and he explained exactly what they did and showed me where the new paint stops and the old paint starts… No one I’ve shown it to can see it.
 It looks perfect.
 I would definitely go back there and recommend them to anyone.

 –Richard P., Van Nuys, CA, 7/20/2016

 Are you looking for an honest body shop in Van Nuys?

 Come by West Coast Body and Paint, our trusted collision repair shop anytime, we are open or contact us if you need to come in off hours.
-Give us a call at 818.785.2639, text 818.793.7728, or drop us a line at email@example.com for a free estimate.
+Give us a call at 818.785.2639, text 818.793.7728, or drop us a line at email@example.com to schedule an appointment for a free estimate.
 We serve the San Fernando Valley and the Los Angeles area.